-- None of the named executive officers have any employment agreements with the Company; - As an executive officer's responsibility and ability to affect the financial results of the Company increases, the portion of his or her total compensation that is variable and deemed "at-risk" increases; - The Compensation Policy Committee continually monitors Company performance and adjusts compensation practices accordingly.
-There have been no increases in salary since 2008 to named executive officers due to the economic downturn;
+- As an executive officer's responsibility and ability to affect the financial results of the Company increases, the portion of his or her total compensation deemed "at-risk" increases; - The Compensation Policy Committee continually monitors Company performance and adjusts compensation practices accordingly. - A substantial portion of the named executive officers' stock compensation is linked to the Company's relative total stockholder return.
+Stock compensation was based on a three year program for 2009 through 2011.
+In 2011, performance goals were not met and a significant portion of the award for the year was not earned; and